justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-shipping-engine/README.md

     STARTED com.acme.j6x8.internal.commerce.model_1.0.0
     ```

 1. Verify that the example shipping engine was added.
 Open your browser to `https://localhost:8080` and navigate to _Site Administration_ → _Commerce_ → _Settings_ → _Shipping Methods_.
-On this screen, the new shipping method ("Discounted Rate") representing our shipping engine will be present.
+On this screen, the new shipping method ("Discounted Rate") representing our shipping engine will be available.

 ![New shipping method](./images/02.png "New shipping method")